wearetechnative/awesome-flake-parts/README.md

 # Awesome Flake Parts [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

+**WIP: this list is initially generated with Clause.
+There are errors.
+Please have patience before humans will fix these**

 A curated list of awesome [flake-parts](https://flake.parts/) resources, modules, and examples.
 Flake-parts is a framework for writing Nix Flakes that provides a modular approach to flake configuration.

 ## Contents